 Books online marketplaces

-Books is perhaps an unlikely category for the third spot on this list, simply because it’s difficult to think of buying books online anywhere other than Amazon.
-For its first four years, Amazon sold nothing but books and marketed itself as “the world’s largest bookstore”.
+Books is perhaps an unlikely category for this list simply because it’s difficult to think of buying books online anywhere other than Amazon.
+For its first four years, Amazon sold nothing but books and marketed itself as “The world’s largest bookstore”.
 They have come to dominate book sales both online and offline.

 So what is keeping online marketplaces selling books alive?
 There are two main trends:

 - Rare books (including antiques and collectibles, as well as out-of-print books)